Mangar2/yaha/INSTALLATION.md

      key_mgmt=WPA-PSK
 }
 ```
 Replace WLAN SSID and WLAN PASSWORD with your configuration.
 If you use VSCode choose "LF" (click on the CRLF in the footer line to change the line end to Linux format)

+### Boot the system

+Remove the sd card, insert it in your raspberry and switch power on - and wait a minute for the system to boot.

 ### Use ssh to log into the raspberry pi